contentful/apps/examples/hosted-delivery-function-templates/javascript/INSTRUCTIONS.md

 ## Building your Delivery Function

 ### Creating an app
 You can create an app using CLI using `npm run create-app-definition`.
 This will prompt you to enter details for your new app and organization details.

-Alternatively, you can set your app and organization details by setting them as environment variables.
+You can also create an app definition by [visiting the apps section](https://app.contentful.com/deeplink?link=app-definition-list) under your organization settings in the Contentful web UI and clicking on the "Create App" button on the top right.

 ### Using environment variables
 You will need to set the following environment variables as listed below: